 Other symptoms of diabetes include

 In people with type 1 diabetes, the symptoms often begin abruptly and dramatically.
-A serious condition called diabetic ketoacidosis , a serious complication in which the body produces excess acid, may quickly develop.
-In addition to the usual diabetic symptoms of excessive thirst and urination, the initial symptoms of diabetic ketoacidosis also include nausea, vomiting, fatigue, and—particularly in children—abdominal pain.
-Breathing tends to become deep and rapid as the body attempts to correct the blood’s acidity (see Acidosis), and the breath smells fruity and like nail polish remover.
+A serious condition called diabetic ketoacidosis Diabetic Ketoacidosis Diabetic ketoacidosis is an acute complication of diabetes that occurs mostly in type 1 diabetes mellitus.
+Symptoms of diabetic ketoacidosis include nausea, vomiting, abdominal pain, and a characteristic... read more , a complication in which the body produces excess acid, may quickly develop.
+In addition to the usual diabetes symptoms of excessive thirst and urination, the initial symptoms of diabetic ketoacidosis also include nausea, vomiting, fatigue, and—particularly in children—abdominal pain.
+Breathing tends to become deep and rapid as the body attempts to correct the blood’s acidity (see Acidosis Acidosis Acidosis is caused by an overproduction of acid that builds up in the blood or an excessive loss of bicarbonate from the blood (metabolic acidosis) or by a buildup of carbon dioxide in the blood... read more ), and the breath smells fruity and like nail polish remover.
 Without treatment, diabetic ketoacidosis can progress to coma and death, sometimes very quickly.

 After type 1 diabetes has begun, some people have a long but temporary phase of near-normal glucose levels (honeymoon phase) due to partial recovery of insulin secretion.

 People with type 2 diabetes may not have any symptoms for years or decades before they are diagnosed.
 Symptoms may be subtle.
 Increased urination and thirst are mild at first and gradually worsen over weeks or months.
 Eventually, people feel extremely fatigued, are likely to develop blurred vision, and may become dehydrated.